 - Foods may not be labeled well and the ingredients may not be identified.

-- The foods may not be prepared freshly.
+- The foods may not be freshly prepared.

 - It is tempting to overeat.

-- The food temperatures may not be safe.
+- The food temperatures may not stay in a safe range.

 - The items may be picked over.